phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 ###Windows:
 1. Download Open Frameworks for windows:
 <http://openframeworks.cc/download/>
-(Sorry it's for 0.8 - should be the same as 0.84.
+(This is for 0.8 - should be the same as 0.84.
 Email me issues please!
 I'll work on this more later but I wanted to get something up today!)

 2. Follow the open frameworks installation for visual studio guide here: http://www.instructables.com/id/Getting-OpenFrameworks-080-to-work-on-Windows/step2/Fire-up-Visual-Studio-2012-Any-version-above-Expre/